The Problem with Pet Food Marketing: What Every Pet Parent Should Know

 - 5 min read

-You might assume that if a brand is expensive, recommended by a veterinarian, or sold in a clinic, it’s automatically high quality.
-But that’s not always the case.
+You might think that if a pet food brand is pricey, recommended by a vet, or sold in a clinic, it must be high quality.
+But that’s not always true.

-In building the RECS 4 PETS app, I talked with local pet-industry veterans — people with 20+ years in the field — who confirmed what many pet owners suspect: the marketing around pet food is loosely regulated at best, and brand prestige doesn’t always equal ingredient quality.
+In creating the RECS 4 PETS app, I spoke with local pet-industry veterans.
+Many have over 20 years of experience.
+They confirmed what many pet owners suspect: the marketing around pet food is loosely regulated.
+Brand prestige doesn’t always equal ingredient quality.

-Big brands often have a strong presence in veterinary offices, but that doesn’t guarantee superior ingredients.
-In many cases, these brands invest heavily in veterinary schools, sponsorships, and “approved” studies.
-While such funding is legal, it can influence what veterinarians are familiar with or comfortable prescribing — even if alternatives may use better ingredient profiles.
+Big brands often have a strong presence in veterinary offices, but that doesn’t guarantee better ingredients.
+Many of these brands invest heavily in veterinary schools, sponsorships, and “approved” studies.
+While this is legal, it can influence what veterinarians are familiar with or comfortable prescribing.
+Sometimes, better alternatives exist.

 My Experience with Eddie’s Prescription Diet

-When Eddie and I were in Las Vegas, Eddie was diagnosed with struvite crystals, the veterinarian insisted on prescribing a particular urinary-health formula available in the clinic.
-But when I looked at the ingredient panel, I was shocked:
+When Eddie and I were in Las Vegas, he was diagnosed with struvite crystals.
+The vet insisted on a specific urinary-health formula available in the clinic.
+When I checked the ingredient panel, I was shocked:

 The first two ingredients were whole-grain corn and brewer’s rice.

 Brewer’s rice is a by-product: small, leftover fragments of processed white rice.
-The LEFT OVERS of rice that is processed for humans.
-While easily digestible, it’s low in nutrient value and adds unnecessary carbohydrates.
-(For more on brewer’s rice, see FeedReal’s glossary: FeedReal:
+It’s low in nutrient value and adds unnecessary carbohydrates.
+(For more on brewer’s rice, see FeedReal’s glossary: FeedReal)

-While corn isn’t inherently terrible, when it appears first in the list it often means the formula is heavy in starchy carbohydrates.
+While corn isn’t inherently bad, when it’s the first ingredient, it often means the formula is heavy in starchy carbohydrates.
 Read more on the American Kennel Club.

 To me, it looked like filler before meaningful protein.

-I asked the vet to prescribe Farmina, a different prescription formula I found on Chewy that had a cleaner ingredients list.
-She refused, stating she only prescribes the brand they had in the vet clinic.
-Even though I pointed out that the vet’s recommended formula had reports of weight gain (and Eddie needed to lose weight), she held firm — but she finally agreed to use that same brand’s combined urinary + metabolic diet.
+I asked the vet to prescribe Farmina, a different formula I found on Chewy with a cleaner ingredient list.
+She refused, stating she only prescribes the brand available in the clinic.
+Even after I pointed out that the vet’s recommended formula had reports of weight gain (and Eddie needed to lose weight), she held firm.
+Eventually, she agreed to use that same brand’s combined urinary + metabolic diet.

-That formula’s first four ingredients read: brewer’s rice, corn gluten meal, powdered cellulose, pea fiber — with protein only fifth.
-Imagine the daily calorie–and nutrition–load Eddie would get before ever seeing meaningful protein.
+That formula’s first four ingredients were: brewer’s rice, corn gluten meal, powdered cellulose, and pea fiber — with protein only fifth.
+Imagine the daily calorie and nutrition load Eddie would get before ever seeing meaningful protein.
 He refused to eat it, and the cost was steep (~$58 per bag).
 The stress of transitioning, watching him refuse food, and worrying about his health was real.

-I get that prescription diets have clinical effects (in this case for urinary crystals), but the question is: why can’t a pet food company formulate something therapeutic using better ingredients?
+I understand that prescription diets have clinical effects (in this case for urinary crystals), but why can’t a pet food company create something therapeutic using better ingredients?

 Why the “First Ingredients” Matter

-Because of that, the first few ingredients tell you a lot about what the bulk of the food is composed of — meat, grain, filler, or by-products.
-AAFCO+1
+Because of this, the first few ingredients tell you a lot about what the bulk of the food is made of — meat, grain, filler, or by-products.
+AAFCO

 According to Dr. Hannah Hart on PetMD by Chewy, a well-balanced dog food’s first five elements typically are: